lbilli/Jib.jl/README.md

   `reqContractDetails(ib::Connection, reqId:Int, contract::Contract)`

 ##### [`Wrapper`](src/wrapper.jl)
 Like the official IB `EWrapper` class, this `struct` holds the callbacks that are dispatched when responses are processed.
-By default it is filled with dummy functions.
-The user should override in the constructor the desired methods, as shown [above](#usage).
+The user provides the callback definitions as keyword arguments in the constructor, as shown [above](#usage), and/or by setting the property of an existing instance.

 A more comprehensive example is provided by [`simple_wrap()`](src/wrapper.jl#L130), which is used like this: